symblai/Symbl-powered-Agora-RTE-app/README.md

 - **Conversation APIs** that provides a REST interface for managing and processing your conversation data.
 - **Summary UI** with a fully customizable and editable reference experience that indexes a searchable transcript and shows generated actionable insights, topics, timecodes, and speaker information.

-**This app is provided for demonstration purposes only, please feel free to report any issue in the issues section**
+**This app is provided for demonstration purposes only.
+Please feel free to report any issue in the issues section**

 <hr />